MaikerZz/Software-Modeling-Workshops/Workshop_1/readme.md

 - **Game Addition**: Users can add games to their machine based on a unique code or selection from the game catalog.
 - **Additional Features**: Customize your arcade machine with various extra features:
 - **Finalization of Purchase**: Customers can input their personal information (name and address) to complete the purchase, and the selected material and games are confirmed for delivery.

+##Aditional Functionalities
+Based on the feedback from students, extra features were also considered, as allowing users to view additional accessories for their machines, like LED lights and screen protectors.s